Guide To Heart Health For Individuals With I/DD

 Small Habits Can Affect Heartfelt Change

 The impact of small, manageable habits such as healthy eating and daily light exercise cannot be overestimated.
-Helping individuals take the six important steps above can help reduce their risk of heart disease so they can continue to live rich, fulfilling lives.
+Helping individuals take the six important steps above can help reduce their risk of heart disease so they can continue to live rich, fulfilling lives.ย

-At the Independent Living Association, Dr. Akinbo and her outstanding team of nurses collaborate with clinical and residential staff to ensure that ILA’s Individuals live the healthiest life possible.
+At the Independent Living Association, Dr. Akinbo and her outstanding team of nurses collaborate with clinical and residential staff to ensure that ILAโ€™s Individuals live the healthiest life possible.ย

 Contact our offices for more information on our high quality care and services and how you can help support ILA.
+For more information on heart health, visit heart.org.

 Recent Posts

-Winter Preparedness and Safety Tips for Individuals with Intellectual and Developmental Disabilities
+Enriching Lives through Therapeutic Recreation: A Guide for Individuals with Intellectual and Developmental Disabilities (I/DD)